 This Panera French onion soup recipe is...

-- a delicious weeknight meal
+- an easy weeknight meal

 How to Make Copycat Panera French Onion Soup